mcorsano/Exam_Project_DL/Pix2Pix/README.md

 # Pix2Pix
 Pix2Pix is a Generative Adversarial Network, designed for general purpose image-to-image translation.
+It implements a generator with a “U-Net”-based architecture and a discriminator that consists in a convolutional “PatchGAN” classifier, which only penalizes structure at the scale of image patches.
 This approach was first presented by Phillip Isola, et al. in 2016, in the paper titled “Image-to-Image Translation with Conditional Adversarial Networks” and presented at CVPR in 2017.

 ## Dataset